3 Stupid Simple Sales Tasks Membership Sites Do Best

-If you visit your typical membership site, there's going to be the place on the site where members got to access their content. it's a listing.
-If you were NOT wanting to sell anything else to your members, the listing would only include what the member has already requested via an opt-in page or whatever they have purchased.
-Since what you are wanting is to sell them, you add to their list of items a list of items they cannot yet access.
+If you visit your typical membership site, there's going to be the place on the site where members go to access their content.
+It's a list of their content.
+If you were NOT wanting to sell anything else to your members, the content listing would only include what the member has already requested via an opt-in page or whatever they have purchased.
+Since what you are wanting is to sell them, you show them all the items they cannot yet access.

 I like designing the dashboard, as we like to call them, so each accessible item is available as an image.
 You display these images using bright colors signaling they are accessible.
-Items they cannot access and can buy are displayed in grey or with an image that has a padlock icon added to it.
+Items they cannot access and can buy are displayed in grey or with an image of padlock over it.

 When you layout a page like this, you are dangling forbidden fruit in front of your members.
 The will click just because they are curious.
 Now you present them with a sales page telling them all about it.

 Watch the video below for an example of a typical dashboard.
 You'll see the image for a lead magnet along side two tripwires.
 The tripwires are inexpensive items they cannot access yet and are up for sale.